jbenet/dgram-stream/README.md

-# dgram-stream - udp messages a duplex stream
+# dgram-stream - udp as a duplex stream

 > What!? a dgram stream?
 You're crazy.